نوع مقاله : مقاله پژوهشی

 ∴ Results & Discussion ∴

 First, referenda emerge as a potential path for direct public engagement.
-In an ideal scenario where the legislature consistently fails to enact or amend an urgently needed law, a referendum can serve as a decisive measure, capturing the electorate’s stance on the necessity or specific content of the legislation in question.
+In an ideal scenario where the legislature consistently fails to enact or amend urgently needed laws, a referendum can serve as a decisive measure, capturing the electorate’s stance on the necessity or specific content of the legislation in question.
 This direct approach has the advantage of bypassing legislative deadlocks by vesting decision-making power in the populace.
-However, the viability of this remedy is limited by both constitutional constraints and practical considerations: referenda are time-consuming, require specialized public understanding of complex legal matters, and may not be well-suited to crises needing immediate resolution.
-Moreover, the advisory nature of some referenda procedures can dilute their binding effect, thereby diminishing their role as a strong remedy for legislative impasse.
+However, the viability of this remedy is limited by constitutional constraints and practical considerations: referenda are time-consuming, require specialized public understanding of complex legal matters, and may not be well-suited to crises needing immediate resolution.
+Moreover, the advisory nature of some referenda procedures can dilute their binding effect, diminishing their role as a strong remedy for legislative impasse.

 Second, an alternative mechanism involves the structural design of the legislature.
-In bicameral systems, legislative impasses might be overcome through joint committees or repeated rounds of deliberation, and, in extreme cases, through dissolution of one or both chambers.
+In bicameral systems, legislative impasses might be overcome through joint committees or repeated rounds of deliberation, and, in extreme cases, through the dissolution of one or both chambers.
 In the Iranian unicameral context, however, such solutions do not seamlessly translate.
 While the idea of dissolving the legislature and holding new elections could, in theory, break a deadlock, it introduces political and practical uncertainties.
 Notably, the Supreme Leader’s constitutional power to call for a “political referendum” regarding the legislature’s dissolution constitutes a unique remedy, but deploying such a potent measure for issues of legislative inaction remains a matter of constitutional debate.

 Third, from a doctrinal standpoint, the Supreme Leader’s authority under Article 110 of the Constitution to address systemic crises provides another safety valve.
 This might entail directing the Expediency Discernment Council to formulate or adopt a legislative measure in urgent cases, thereby filling voids that threaten public welfare.
 Yet, this approach raises questions about balancing swift executive or supreme authority interventions with the principles of popular sovereignty and legislative autonomy.

 Finally, the discussion highlights that long-term solutions may require constitutional reforms to incorporate a “popular initiative” mechanism.
 Unlike referenda initiated from above, popular initiatives would grant citizens the right to propose legislation directly.
-If designed with sufficient procedural safeguards, such initiatives could ensure that critical public concerns are addressed promptly, without undermining established institutions.
+If designed with sufficient procedural safeguards, such initiatives could ensure that critical public concerns are addressed promptly without undermining established institutions.

 ∴ Conclusion ∴